billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

-* `-<S>`: At each timepoint all channels on this shank within a disc of specified radius are averaged (this channel NOT included).
-The locations of channels are known from your shank map.
+* `-<S>`: At each timepoint all electrodes on this shank within a disc of specified radius are averaged.
+The locations of electrodes are known from your shank map.
 The average is subtracted from this channel.
-This only affects graphing. *Note: For the Imec stream we only apply averaging to the AP channels, so if you apply both `AP=AP+LF` and `-<S>` you will see spatially averaged AP riding atop its corresponding **unaveraged** LF signal.*
+This only affects graphing. *Note1: Certain electrodes are omitted from the average:
+{Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that are turned off}.* *Note2: For the Imec stream we only apply averaging to the AP channels, so if you apply both `AP=AP+LF` and `-<S>` you will see spatially averaged AP riding atop its corresponding **unaveraged** LF signal.*